Byron Buxton Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 9.4 K/9, the eighth-best in MLB.
+- The 9.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks fifth in MLB.

-- The Red Sox have the 24th-ranked team ERA among all league pitching staffs (5.07).
+- The Red Sox have a 4.92 team ERA that ranks 22nd across all MLB pitching staffs.

-- Red Sox pitchers combine to give up 24 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- Red Sox pitchers combine to rank 24th in baseball in home runs surrendered (25 total, 1.4 per game).

-- Sale makes the start for the Red Sox, his fourth of the season.
-He is 1-1 with an 11.25 ERA and 19 strikeouts in 12 2/3 innings pitched.
+- The Red Sox will send Kluber (0-3) to make his fourth start of the season.
+He is 0-3 with a 6.92 ERA and 13 strikeouts through 13 2/3 innings pitched.

-- His last time out was out of the bullpen on Monday when the lefty tossed 2/3 innings against the Los Angeles Angels while giving up hits.
+- In his last time out -- out of the bullpen on Tuesday -- the right-hander threw 2/3 innings against the Minnesota Twins while surrendering hits.

+- The 37-year-old has a 6.92 ERA and 9 strikeouts per nine innings across three games this season, while allowing a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.